DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Python basics
 * Calculations, assignments, comments, strings and quotes, slicing, lists, built-in functions (print, type), objects and methods, tab completion, defining your own functions

-[add comments, quotes]

 Following up.
-If you'd like to learn more about core Python:
+If you'd like to follow up on core Python, we suggest:
 * Work your way through the **[Codecademy](https://www.codecademy.com/tracks/python)** course.
+You can stop when you get to Advanced Topics.
-* Or the Python Fundamentals chapters of our  **[Data Bootcamp book](https://www.gitbook.com/book/davebackus/test/details)**.
+* Read the Python Fundamentals chapters of our  **[Data Bootcamp book](https://www.gitbook.com/book/davebackus/test/details)**.
-* And read Mevan's [wonderful piece](https://medium.com/keep-learning-keep-growing/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7), "How I learned to stop worrying and love the code."
+* Read Mevan's [wonderful guide](https://medium.com/keep-learning-keep-growing/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7) "to the types of misconceptions and anxieties that people like me -- people newly learning to code -- may have."

 **Data and graphics**